 Ingredients in my Whole Wheat Pumpkin Waffles

 The next main ingredient is Pumpkin.
 I like to use fresh pumpkin puree and I make it at home.
 I simply peel and chop the pumpkin into small pieces.
-Then pressure cook it in my Instant pot or pressure cooker.
+Then pressure cooks it in my Instant pot or pressure cooker.
 One can even roast the pumpkin and then puree it.
 Store-bought pumpkin puree can also be used for this recipe.

 The next ingredient is a sweetener.
 I like to use powdered jaggery.
 Jaggery is less processed than other forms of sugar.
 But yes you can always replace it with brown sugar/ demerara sugar or even with white granulated sugar.

 I like to make these waffles or pancakes with milk instead of water.
-Milk increases the nutritional content.
+Milk increases its nutritional content.
 But you can certainly use water too.
 I have used both and I prefer milk over the other.

 Eggs – Completely optional and up to you if you wish to add them or not.
-Adjust the quantity of milk or water when using with or without them.
-I have not used in today’s recipe.
+Adjust the quantity of milk or water when using it with or without them.
+I have not used it in today’s recipe.

-Salt – To balance out the flavours.
+Salt – To balance out the flavors.

-Spices – As said I have not used any spices, but one can add cinnamon, nutmeg and ginger to these Whole Wheat Pumpkin Waffles.
+Spices – As said I have not used any spices, but one can add cinnamon, nutmeg, and ginger to these Whole Wheat Pumpkin Waffles.